mshalev/windows-itpro-docs/windows/threat-protection/windows-defender-atp/investigate-machines-windows-defender-advanced-threat-protection.md

 ### Filter events from a specific date
 Use the time-based slider to filter events from a specific date.
-By default, the machine timeline is set to display the events of the current day.
+By default, the machine timeline displays the events of the current day.

-Using the slider updates the listed alerts to the date that you select.
-Displayed events are filtered from that date and older.
+Using the slider updates the listed events to the selected date and displays events from that date and earlier.

 The slider is helpful when you're investigating a particular alert on a machine.
-You can navigate from the **Alerts view** and click on the machine associated with the alert to jump to the specific date when the alert was observed, enabling you to investigate the events that took place around the alert.
+You can navigate from the **Alerts view** and click on the machine associated with the alert to navigate to the specific date the alert was observed, enabling you to investigate the events that took place around the time of the alert.

 ### Export machine timeline events
 You can also export detailed event data from the machine timeline to conduct offline analysis.
 You can choose to export the machine timeline for the current date or specify a date range.
 You can export up to seven days of data and specify the specific time between the two dates.